JaeyoonSSim/JaeyoonSSim.github.io/_posts/2024-11-20-postecian-fellowship.md

 title: "Won the 🎊 POSTECHIAN Fellowship 🎊"
 ---

-I'm really grateful to have been granted the POSTECHIAN Fellowship 2024. 😎
+I'm deeply grateful to have been awarded the POSTECHIAN Fellowship 2024 and truly honored to be one of the two recipients selected from POSTECH GSAI for this prestigious fellowship. 😎